Receiving Stolen Property Lawyer in Somerset County NJ

 Whether you have been charged with burglary, receiving stolen property, theft of movable property, joyriding, theft of services or shoplifting, the attorneys at Proetta & Oliver can help.
 Our Somerset County criminal defense lawyers will aggressively challenge the evidence presented against you in order to achieve a favorable outcome.
 If you would like to speak to one of our attorneys about the specific facts of your case then please contact us at (908)533-1064.
 Our attorneys will give you our honest feedback on how we can be of assistance.
 We serve all of Somerset and Hunterdon County, including towns like Flemington, Somerville, Bound Brook, Green Brook, Clinton, Raritan, Bridgewater, North Plainfield, Montgomery and Readington.
 As always, our initial consultations are free of costs.
 So if you have any questions whatsoever please do not hesitate to contact us.
 Now here is some information on receiving stolen property charges in New Jersey.

 Receiving stolen property is a rather common offense charged in New Jersey and they tend to be prosecuted to the fullest extent of the law.
 One of the main reasons for that is because sometimes when the prosecution can’t prove the underlying theft, burglary or robbery charge, they will fall back on the receiving stolen property offense.
 For example, if a house in burglarized and they apprehend an individual a week later with the items, they can’t necessarily charge them with the burglary, unless they have something else to tie that individual to the burglary.
 So what they do is charge them with receiving stolen property.
+So, when it comes to defending a receiving a stolen property charge it is important to remember that this specific offense has nothing to do with the actual theft of the item.
+Rather it has to do with the possession of the item.

 Receiving stolen property charges in New Jersey will be governed by NJSA 2C:20-7.
 In order to be convicted of this offense in New Jersey the prosecution will need to prove three material elements beyond a reasonable doubt, they include: